jbostoen/iTop-custom-extensions/web/extensions/jb-mail-to-ticket-automation/readme.md

-Our **Mail to Ticket automation** is a **fork** from Combodo's Mail to Ticket Automation (version 3.0.11).
+Our **Mail to Ticket automation** is a **fork** from Combodo's Mail to Ticket Automation (originally from version 3.0.7, but we also copied the changes Combodo's done up to version 3.0.11 so far).

 One thing is important here: we highly recommend to set **use_message_id_as_uid** to 'true' in the config file in a lot of cases to avoid duplicates (Combodo sets it to 'false' by default but this could be very undesired for IMAP connections!).
 Otherwise, configuration settings are mostly similar to https://www.itophub.io/wiki/page?id=extensions%3Aticket-from-email

 What is different?
 We noted a few situations where Combodo's implementation of Mail to Ticket Automation was not sufficient enough.
-We added some options to bounce (ignore and auto-reply to) the message.
-* despite giving our (internal) users very specific guidelines, they kept sending mails with other recipients than just the helpdesk.
-When other recipients replied to all, this generated new tickets rather than it updated the ticket.
-We couldn't avoid this behavior with mail rules.
-* despite a bold red warning, people still replied to mails after a ticket was resolved or closed.
-But we never noticed those replies.
-* some specific situations where we wanted to inform the user why the mail bounces.
+We split them up in what I'll refer to as "Policies".

 # Basics about policies
-There's quite a few policies.

-They all have:
+Most of them have:
-* eMail - behavior: always 'bounce and delete', 'delete', 'mark as error'.
+* eMail - behavior: always 'bounce and delete', 'delete', 'mark as undesired'.
+Sometimes 'mark as error'.
 Sometimes fallbacks are possible.
 * bounce subject - message subject when message is bounced back to sender (caller)
 * bounce message - message content when message is bounced back to sender (caller)